TriNguyen2410/OOP/part1.md

 ```
 ---
 ### Get\Set methods
 This is not completely neccesary step, however, it's better and more secure to use these methods.
-This can prove useful, when you does not want the user to directly use variables stored inside the object.
+This can prove useful, when you do not want the user to directly use variables stored inside the object.
 Simply, use ```private``` keyword for that variable and create a pair of functions, where one of them would return the value of the variable, and another will accept value and then set the variable inside the object to that value.
 ```cpp
 class myObject {
   private: